-Barbiturates are a group of drugs that are sometimes used to treat people who have seizures and some other health problems.
+Barbiturates are a group of drugs that are sometimes used to treat people who have seizures or other health problems.
+Some examples are primidone and phenobarbital.
 Barbiturates are not prescribed often.

-Like sleeping pills, barbiturates are “downers”.
-They work by making your brain and nervous system less active.
-This makes the person feel calm.
+Barbiturates are “downers."
+They work by making your brain and body less active.
+This makes you feel sleepy or calm.

-Barbiturates can affect memory and judgment.
-They can also make people feel depressed, angry, very tired, and cause mood swings.
+Barbiturates can affect your memory and judgment.
+They can also make you feel depressed, angry, very tired, and cause mood swings.

-Using them regularly and for a long time can cause liver damage, muscle weakness and bone pain.
+Using barbiturates regularly, at higher doses, and for a long time can cause liver damage, muscle weakness, and bone pain.

 Author: Poison & Drug Information Service, Alberta Health Services